Gaming for RVers & Cruisers

 Game Platform Overview

-Video games are a huge and growing market and, with advances in technology, games are more diverse than ever in terms of gameplay, interactivity and platform.
-Almost all games now come with an online play mode, and many games today require internet connectivity even for single-player gameplay as well as for patching and authentication.
+Video games are a huge and growing market and, with advances in technology, games are more diverse than ever in terms of gameplay, interactivity, and platform.
+Almost all games now come with an online play mode, and many games today require internet connectivity for single-player gameplay as well as for patching and authentication.

 Gaming platforms are also more diverse than ever and include everything from handheld devices to consoles to smart TVs.
-Below is a list gaming platforms in rough order of popularity:
+Below is a list of gaming platforms in rough order of popularity:

 - PC: Games that run on an actual computer, usually Windows, but also sometimes Mac and Linux.
 Included in this category are games designed to run in a web browser.

 - Console: A dedicated gaming system like Microsoft Xbox, Sony PlayStation, or Nintendo Switch.
 Modern consoles have advanced features that expand their capabilities outside gaming.

 - Smartphone/Tablet: Games that can be played via an app.
-Although only a decade old, this category is seeing massive growth.
-In 2018, the first hardcore gaming phones were released, with more horsepower to run more powerful games.
+This category is seeing massive growth.

 - Cloud Gaming: Also called Gaming-on-Demand or game streaming.
 This relatively new category works like cloud computing.
-Everything in the game takes place on a central server which streams the gameplay to the player through a simple interface.
-These games are platform independent, and usually only require purchasing a controller.
-The downside is they consume a LOT of bandwidth.
-This could be the future of gaming since advanced games can be played on inexpensive hardware -even your phone.
+Everything in the game takes place on a remote server which streams the gameplay as video to the player through a simple interface.
+These games are platform-independent and typically don't require dedicated hardware.
+The downside is that cloud gaming consumes a LOT of bandwidth.

 - Other Options: Handheld devices, VR Headsets, and non-gaming devices like Smart TVs, Apple TV, Roku, and other internet-connected devices are all increasingly popular gaming options.